PlutoLang/Pluto/README.md

 ```
 This code would normally return an error like, "expected `<name>` on line 98".
 Of course, this is plenty of information to solve the problem.
 However, here is the new error message:
 ```
-file.plu:1: syntax error: expected a <name> to perform as an identifier.
+file.plu:1: syntax error: expected <name> to perform as an identifier.
-        1 | (
+        1 | function ()
           | ^ here
           |
 note: You may've forgot to name your function during declaration.